pj201/cc-domain-graph/README.md

-# cc-webgraph
+# cc-domain-graph
-# Scripts for running CommonCrawl analysis on EMR.
+## Scripts for running CommonCrawl analysis on EMR.

 Usage: